-- Be sure to insert J.NET modules sequentially into the slots, starting from the leftmost slot, without creating any empty slots in between. - When only one J.NET module is inserted, set it as the main module.
+- Be sure to insert J.NET-INT modules sequentially into the slots, starting from the leftmost slot, without creating any empty slots in between. - When only one J.NET-INT module is inserted, set it as the main module. - As for J.NET modules (type: LQE040) and J.NET-INT modules (type: LQE045), only one module of each type can be mounted on a CPU mount base.
+Set one module as module 0 (main module) and the other as module 1 (submodule).